Chromeyc/EchoForge-Spoofer/readme.md

 # Roblox Spoofer 🚀

 Welcome to the **Roblox Spoofer** by *admin_x2*!
-This tool helps you clean up your Roblox account of bans and help u unban urself easily.
+This tool helps you clean up your Roblox account of bans and help u unban urself easily or if u get the error `403 authentication failed`.
 Follow the instructions below to get started.

 ## 🛠️ Available Options in Spoofer.bat